The most important part of your gear..

 We can with certainty say that the most important bit of motocross gear you'll ever own and wear is a Helmet.

-Motocross is a high speed sport and with speed comes the risk of crashes and injuries.
+Motocross and off road riding are high-speed sports and with speed comes the risk of crashes and injuries.
 Your head is the most precious part of your body and the one that is the most difficult to repair.